anthonyrisinger/cga/README.md

 1. The projection formula $(C \wedge P \wedge \mathbf{n}_\infty) \vee \Sigma$ works for any image surface $\Sigma$.
 Explain the geometric meaning of each operation and why this provides more flexibility than projection matrices.
 When would this flexibility justify the computational overhead?

 2. Traditional bundle adjustment separates rotation and translation optimization.
 Explain how motor parameterization couples them naturally and why this improves convergence near singular configurations.
+How does this local advantage conflict with global sparse optimization strategies?

 3. The bivector representation of light enables analytical area light calculations.
 Compare the computational and visual quality tradeoffs versus Monte Carlo sampling for soft shadows.